Co-operative Party: Local structure

-The local structure of the Co-operative Party's is based on autonomous units known as Society Co-operative Parties, which operate in a similar way to Constituency Labour Parties (CLPs).
+The local structure of the Co-operative Party is based on autonomous units known as Society Co-operative Parties, which operate in a similar way to Constituency Labour Parties (CLPs).
 Co-operative societies sponsor Society Co-operative Parties in their traditional areas of operation, which will often take the name of the supporting society (i.e. East of England Co-operative Party and East of England Co-operative).

 Society Co-operative Parties usually have a number of branches covering one or more local authority area, which are the main way that individual members interact with the party to debate policy, select candidates for elections and liaise with Constituency Labour Parties.
 The Society Co-operative Party is overseen by a party council made up of delegates from branches and the supporting co-operative society.
 Scotland, Wales and Northern Ireland each have a single national Society Co-operative Party.
 In England a local party will cover one or more county, or in some cases a full region.